Strengthening the Jewish Homeland

 Initiatives in Israel

 Sam Israel was committed to a successful and vibrant State of Israel for the Jewish people.
-Today, the Samis Foundation continues to carry out this vision by focusing giving in six key areas: archaeology, aliyah and absorption, educational support, poverty and social mobility, widows and orphans, and wildlife.
+Today, the Samis Foundation continues to carry out this vision by focusing giving in six key areas: archaeology, Aliyah and absorption, higher education and vocational training, poverty and social mobility, widows and orphans, and wildlife.

-With over $13 million in grants to date, Sam Israel’s legacy continues to make an impact on the next generation.
+With nearly $17 million in grants to date, Sam Israel’s legacy continues to make an impact on the next generation.

 Lowering the barriers new immigrants face when integrating into Israeli society by awarding grants to